TolikPylypchuk/Cineaste/docs/03-02-series-form.md

 Seasons don't have separate IMDb pages.

-### Season Releae Periods
+### Season Release Periods

-Unlike movies, where releases are tracked up to a year, series components are tracked up to a months.
-Seasons could have a start and end date, but it's not that simple.
-A single season may be released in parts during different periods (like the last season of Breaking Bad or the last season of the Sopranos).
+Unlike movies, where releases are tracked up to a year, series components are tracked up to a month.
+Seasons could have a start and end date directly, but it's not that simple.
+A single season may be released in parts during different periods (like the last season of Breaking Bad or the last season of The Sopranos).
 It wouldn't really represent the truth if you said that those seasons lasted for a year - they didn't.
 They lasted for a few weeks, had a hiatus and then for a few weeks next year.
-That's why season may contain multiple release periods.
+That's why seasons may contain multiple release periods.
 Every period has its own set of fields inside the season form.
 Obviously, every season requires at least one period, and there is no upper bound for the number of periods.